quickwit-oss/quickwit/docs/reference/query-language.md

 ### Set Operator

-Quickwit supports `IN [value1 value2 ...]` as a set appartenance operator.
+Quickwit supports `IN [value1 value2 ...]` as a set membership operator.
 This is more cpu efficient than the equivalent `OR`ing of many terms, but may download more of the split than `OR`ing, especially when only a few terms are searched.
 You must specify a field being searched for Set queries.

 #### Examples: